Travel, Accommodation, Food and Drink, Workshop info

 When you enter the venue, bear left to be directed to the car park and festival site.

-For those camping, doors will open at 2pm on Friday 11th August for you to arrive early to pitch your tent.
-From there, head to the Check-In Point (marked on the site map) to be checked into the festival.
+For those camping, doors will open at 12noon Friday 11th August for you to arrive early to pitch your tent.
+From there, head to the Check-In Point (see site map) to be checked into the festival.

 Eco-toilets and eco-showers are available for you to use free of charge.
 We encourage you to bring eco-products to stay kind to the Earth.